-REVISED RESOLUTION NO. 2021-10 OF THE NORTH FRONT RANGE TRANSPORTATION & AIR QUALITY PLANNING COUNCIL ADOPTING THE CONFORMITY DETERMINATION FOR THE NFRMPO FY2022-2025 TRANSPORTATION IMPROVEMENT PROGRAM (TIP), NFRMPO 2045 REGIONAL TRANSPORTATION PLAN (RTP), NORTHERN SUBAREA OF THE UPPER FRONT RANGE TRANSPORTATION PLANNING REGION (UFR TPR) 2045 RTP, AND NORTHERN SUBAREA OF THE COLORADO FY2022-2025 STATEWIDE TIP (STIP) WHEREAS, 23 CFR §450 requires the development of a fiscally constrained Regional Transportation Plan (RTP) and Transportation Improvement Program (TIP) for Metropolitan Planning Organizations (MPOs) through a continuing, cooperative, and comprehensive ("3C") multimodal transportation planning process; and WHEREAS, the Planning Council as the MPO is the agency responsible for developing and amending the RTP and TIP; and WHEREAS, a portion of the City of Fort Collins is currently designated as a maintenance area for carbon monoxide (CO) for which the Planning Council performs conformity determinations; and WHEREAS, the Planning Council through a Memorandum of Agreement (MOA) (2008) has agreed to perform ozone conformity determinations for the Northern Subarea of the Denver Metro-North Front Range 8-hour ozone nonattainment area which includes the North Front Range metropolitan planning area and portions of Larimer and Weld counties outside the NFRMPO boundary, but are contained within the Upper Front Range Transportation Planning Region (UFR TPR); and WHEREAS, Section 93.122(g) of the conformity rule allows conformity determinations to rely on previous regional emissions analyses if all regionally significant projects were included in the previous analysis; and WHEREAS, the FY2022-2025 TIP retains the regionally significant projects programmed in FY2022 and FY2023 from the FY2020-2023 TIP and does not add any new regionally significant projects; and WHEREAS, the UFR TPR 2045 RTP and Colorado FY2022-2025 Statewide Transportation Improvement Program (STIP) retain the regionally significant projects for the Northern Subarea from the UFR TPR 2040 RTP and FY2020-2023 STIP and do not add any new regionally significant projects for the Northern Subarea; and WHEREAS, the previous regional emissions analysis conducted on the NFRMPO's fiscally constrained FY2020-2023 TIP and 2045 RTP, along with the UFR TPR 2040 RTP and FY2020-2023 STIP, using the 2045 planning assumptions were within the federally approved emissions budgets; and WHEREAS, the Planning Council received no public comment opposing the finding of conformity during the public comment period or during the public hearing.
-NOW, THEREFORE, BE IT RESOLVED the North Front Range Transportation & Air Quality Planning Council determines the FY2022-2025 TIP, the 2045 RTP, the Northern Subarea of the Upper Front Range 2045 RTP, and the Northern Subarea of the Colorado FY2022-2025 STIP conform to the State Implementation Plan (SIP) demonstrating positive air quality conformity determinations and redeterminations.
-Passed and adopted at the regular meeting of the North Front Range Transportation & Air Quality Planning Council held this 6^{th} day of May 2021.
-Signature:
+RESOLUTION NO. 2022-11 OF THE NORTH FRONT RANGE TRANSPORTATION & AIR QUALITY PLANNING COUNCIL ADOPTING THE CONFORMITY DETERMINATION FOR THE NFRMPO FY2023-2026 TRANSPORTATION IMPROVEMENT PROGRAM (TIP) WHEREAS, 23 CFR §450 requires the development of a fiscally constrained Regional Transportation Plan (RTP) and Transportation Improvement Program (TIP) for Metropolitan Planning Organizations (MPOs) through a continuing, cooperative, and comprehensive ("3C") multimodal transportation planning process; and WHEREAS, the Planning Council as the MPO is the agency responsible for developing and amending the RTP and TIP; and WHEREAS, a portion of the City of Fort Collins is currently designated as a maintenance area for carbon monoxide (CO) for which the Planning Council performs conformity determinations; and WHEREAS, the Planning Council through a Memorandum of Agreement (MOA) (2008) has agreed to perform ozone conformity determinations for the Northern Subarea of the Denver Metro-North Front Range 8-hour ozone nonattainment area which includes the North Front Range metropolitan planning area and portions of Larimer and Weld counties outside the NFRMPO boundary, but are contained within the Upper Front Range Transportation Planning Region (UFRTPR); and WHEREAS, Section 93.122(g) of the conformity rule allows conformity determinations to rely on previous regional emissions analyses if all regionally significant projects were included in the previous analysis; and WHEREAS, the FY2023-2026 TIP retains the regionally significant projects programmed in FY2023, FY2024, and FY2025 from the FY2022-2025 TIP and does not add any new regionally significant projects; and WHEREAS, the previous regional emissions analysis conducted on the NFRMPO's fiscally constrained FY2020-2023 TIP and 2045 RTP using the 2045 planning assumptions were within the federally approved emissions budgets; and WHEREAS, the Planning Council received no public comment opposing the finding of conformity during the public comment period or during the public hearing.
+NOW, THEREFORE, BE IT RESOLVED the North Front Range Transportation & Air Quality Planning Council determines the FY2023-2026 TIP, the 2045 RTP, a portion of the Upper Front Range 2045 RTP, and a portion of the Colorado FY2023-2026 STIP conform to the State Implementation Plan (SIP) demonstrating positive air quality conformity determinations and redeterminations.
+Passed and adopted at the regular meeting of the North Front Range Transportation & Air Quality Planning Council held this 5th day of May 2022.
+Scott K. James ott K. James (May 6, 2022 10:56 MDT) Scott James, Vice Chair ATTEST: